 When it comes to eating before swimming, it seems that a lot of us have been fed a lie.
-You’ve probably been told at some point in your life that you shouldn’t take the plunge until at least thirty minutes after you’ve had food, in case you get cramp, right?
+You’ve probably been told at some point in your life that you shouldn’t take the plunge until at least thirty minutes after you’ve had food, in case you get cramps, right?
 Wrong.

-There’s actually no evidence to suggest that exercising after eating will give you cramp, although it may be uncomfortable and possibly even make you feel slightly nauseous if you still have half-digested food in your stomach, as blood flow is redirected to your muscles.
+There’s actually no evidence to suggest that exercising after eating will give you cramps, although it may be uncomfortable and possibly even make you feel slightly nauseous if you still have half-digested food in your stomach, as blood flow is redirected to your muscles.

 So, whilst we aren’t suggesting you have a full three-course meal right before you’re about to strip off, there’s no need for a blanket ban on eating before swimming.
-Like with every other physical activity, to get the most out of your body, you need to think about what you’re putting in to it.
+Like with every other physical activity, to get the most out of your body, you need to think about what you’re putting into it.